Last updated: September 2024

 Even if you don’t perform searches on TikTok you’ll still be served content based on the content you consume (watch/engage with) on the For You tab within the platform.
 Whereas Google needs you to search.

 To get started with TikTok SEO, discover what you’re ranking for.
 Be sure to hone your keyword and hashtag use, choose the right sounds and encourage engagement with your content.
-For inspiration, keep a cheeky eye on your competitors — see what’s working in practice and consider some content reverse engineering.
+Also, check out what's working in practice — Creator Search Insights, TikTok Analytics and competitor analysis can help with this.

 Start by looking for clues as to what you’re already ranking for on TikTok.
 Unfortunately, this isn’t as easy as it is on Google.
 There aren’t any nifty tools like Semrush, Ahrefs or Moz.
 Nor can we see data similar to what’s available in Google Search Console for discovering the search terms driving impressions and traffic.
 Instead: